MrKalb/bom-destino/README.md

 # Setting up

 You can run keycloak with docker with this simple command:
-**docker run -p 8080:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin quay.io/keycloak/keycloak:12.0.2**
+**docker run -p 8080:8080 -e KEYCLOAK_USER=admin -e JAVA_OPTS_APPEND="-Dkeycloak.profile.feature.upload_scripts=enabled" -e KEYCLOAK_PASSWORD=admin quay.io/keycloak/keycloak:12.0.2**

 You can access the admin panel using this url: **http://localhost:8080/auth/admin/master/console/**

-After doing this, go to import (in the keycloak's admin panel) and import the keycloak-realm.json.
+After doing this, create a realm (in the keycloak's admin panel) and import the keycloak-realm.json.

 **Now you can run the application.
 Have fun.**